 Perseus Mining December Quarterly Webinar

-Perth, Western Australia/January 10, 2023/ Perseus Mining Limited (ASX/TSX: PRU) is hosting an investor webinar and conference call to discuss its December 2022 Quarterly Results, which are anticipated for release around 8:30am AEDT on Tuesday January 24, 2023.
+Perth, Western Australia/January 10, 2023/ Perseus Mining Limited PRU is hosting an investor webinar and conference call to discuss its December 2022 Quarterly Results, which are anticipated for release around 8:30am AEDT on Tuesday January 24, 2023.

 CALL DETAILS